 Figure 7.
-Marble block - steel clamp system.
-Equivalent (von-Mises) Stresses: bending.
+Marble block–steel clamp system.
+Equivalent von Mises stress: bending.

-Table 5 summarizes the maximum Von Mises stress that was obtained for each whole system and for the marble in each system under each loading condition.
-The first part of the table presents the maximum stress values that develop in the unit cell, regardless of the exact material that these are enforced on.
-The second part presents the maximum stresses that develop on the marble blocks.
-The third part of the table presents the linear coefficients between maximum stress developed and acceleration imposed and the coefficients of variation, calculated by regression analysis, while the fourth part presents the estimated maximum stress values for the EPA of 0.16g, according to the linear coefficients.
+Table 5 summarises the maximum von Mises stress that was obtained for each whole system and for the marble in each system under each loading condition.
+The first part of the table presents the maximum stress values that develop in the unit cell regardless of the exact material that these are enforced on, and the second part presents the maximum stress that develops on the marble blocks.
+The third part of the table presents the linear coefficients between maximum stress developed and acceleration imposed and the coefficients of variation, calculated by regression analysis, while the fourth part presents the estimated maximum stress values for the EPA of 0.16 g, according to the linear coefficients.
 The results predict that the most catastrophic loading condition for the system is stretching.
-The reason is that during this deformation, the marble block applies high stress at the edges of the clamp, leading to high stress concentration.
-However, it should be pointed out that the free movement of the marble block presupposes the absence of other supports to this particular block, such as is the case in corner blocks or corner groups of blocks, where the accelerated mass would be manifold.
-This scenario could describe the pathology induced by the 426-5 BCE earthquake, when the stresses were relieved by the displacement of the marble blocks, allowed due to the thin cross-section of the original clamps.
-Bending does not cause such high stress concentration, due to the fact that the inertia of the marble block is significantly higher for the case of bending, obstructing the relative motion of the blocks.
+The reason is that during this deformation, the marble block applies high stress to the edges of the clamp, leading to high stress concentration.
+However, it should be pointed out that the free movement of the marble block presupposes the absence of other supports for this particular block, such as is the case in corner blocks or corner groups of blocks where the accelerated mass would be manifold.
+This scenario could describe the pathology induced by the 426–5 BCE earthquake, during which the stresses were relieved by the displacement of the marble blocks, allowed due to the thin cross section of the original clamps.
+Bending does not cause such high stress concentration because the inertia of the marble block is significantly higher during bending, which obstructs the relative motion of the blocks.

-Before discussing further the results, it should be noted that the main criteria of failure in the simulations is the possibility of inducing damage to the marble blocks.
-The embedding materials (Portland cement mortar or lead metal) are considered as sacrificial, while stresses on the steel clamp do not reach magnitudes near the tensile yield strength.
+Before discussing the results further, it should be noted that the main criteria of failure in the simulations is the possibility of inducing damage to the marble blocks.
+The embedding materials (Portland cement mortar or lead) are considered as sacrificial, while stresses on the steel clamp do not reach magnitudes near the tensile yield strength.
 This occurs even at the significantly lower Young’s modulus that was experimentally measured (50 GPa) for the steel.
-To put this value into perspective, typical values of Young’s modulus for stainless steel are in the regime of 200 GPa.
-On the other hand, Pentelic marble is a natural, anisotropic material and as such its properties, like tensile strength and Young's modulus depend on the direction of the imposed loading or the defects that naturally occur.
-Thus, while the ultimate tensile strength of the marble was fed as input to the simulations under a typical value of 15 MPa, weak points on the marble can fail under stresses as low as 5 MPa, as has already been mentioned in section 4.2.
+To put this value into perspective, typical values of Young’s modulus for stainless steel are in the region of 200 GPa.
+However, Pentelic marble is a natural anisotropic material and, as such, its properties, such as tensile strength and Young's modulus, depend on the direction of the imposed loading or the defects that naturally occur.
+Thus, while the ultimate tensile strength of the marble was fed as input into the simulations under a typical value of 15 MPa, weak points in the marble can fail under stresses as low as 5 MPa, as has already been mentioned in section 4.2.

 Figures 8 and 9 convey the simulated stress field, total strain field and total deformation field.
 The areas of high stress concentration and high strains are magnified to elucidate how the loading conditions manifest themselves in the clamp specimens.
 For illustration purposes, the marble blocks are hidden from the images.